Automatic number-plate recognition in the United Kingdom: The database

-The National ANPR Data Centre uses an Oracle database, and custom-written Java software with specific police networks rather than the internet used to send and receive data.
+The National ANPR Data Centre uses Java software in conjunction with an Oracle database, using closed-access intranets instead the internet to transmit data.

 The system will be designed to work with possible future electronic vehicle identification marks on the bodywork of cars.

 Data access

 Police

 All police forces have real-time access to ANPR camera data through direct links to the National ANPR Data Centre.
 Effectively, the police (and the security services) can track any car (technically any numberplate) around the country in close to real time.

-The current restraints on police use of ANPR data have been dictated by pragmatism rather than a concern for civil liberties.
-Giving every police officer free access to the system would overload the system, "make it unstable, slow it down", said John Dean, National ANPR co-ordinator for the Association of Chief Police Officers.
-ANPR records younger than 91 days can only be accessed on the NADC with an Inspector's authority to investigate serious and major crime.
-Enquiries over 90 days to a year require a Superintendent's authority and any searches over a year require a Superintendent's authority and must be for Counter Terrorism only.
+The current restrictions have been a source of contention due to the lack of regulation in access to data, though access is limited due to computing capacity rather than civil liberties.
+Giving every police officer open access would be taxing on the software, "[making] it unstable, slow it down", according to John Dean, a National ANPR co-ordinator.
+ANPR records younger than 91 days can only be accessed on the NADC with an Inspector's authority to investigate serious and major crime; enquiries regarding records over 90 days old but less than a year require a Superintendent's authority, and enquiries over a year must relate to Counter Terrorism investigations, and require a Superintendent's authority.

-Mobile ANPR systems such as ProVida ANPR are becoming more popular, with forces having systems in traffic police intercept cars.
-The advantage of this is that officers can get real time 'hits' from passing vehicles as they are on patrol.
+Mobile ANPR systems—such as ProVida ANPR—are becoming more popular as systems in traffic police intercept cars.
+Their advantage is that officers can get real-time 'hits' from passing vehicles, as they are on patrol.